-Throughout the summer months, the Department of Applied Engineering, Safety & Technology at Millersville University of Pennsylvania hosts a variety of technology camps for children and teens from grades 3-12.
+Throughout the summer months, the Department of Applied Engineering, Safety & Technology at Millersville University of Pennsylvania hosts a variety of technology camps for students entering grades 2-12.
 The camps offer participants the opportunity to receive exciting hands-on experience with fascinating technology, while stimulating creative minds-on learning.
 Technology & Engineering Camps are normally half-day, 15 hour per week sessions.
-Activities can range from building robots to web coding to creating animated videos or learning about cyber security.
+Activities can range from building robots to web coding to creating circuits or learning about cyber security.

 Planning Your Summer!
 At this time, no overnight accommodations are possible on the campus of Millersville University.
 However, Lancaster County can be a great place for the family to vacation while their children attend our camps.
 Parents can register their child for morning or afternoon camps depending on their family’s summer schedule.
-As always, timing with all of our camps mesh with the Art & Design camps!
-That way a family could come to the MU campus for an entire day and complete a morning camp and an afternoon camp in very different subjects.
+A family could come to the MU campus for an entire day and complete a morning camp and an afternoon camp on several subjects!

-Click on the camp titles below for more details!
+Click on the camp titles below for more details and to register!

 Your kids will love it!